AckerlyXu/heima/articles/stream-analytics/stream-analytics-monitor-and-manage-jobs-use-powershell.md

 Azure PowerShell 0.9.8:

-    Get-AzureStreamAnalyticsQuota -Location "China North"
+    Get-AzureStreamAnalyticsQuota -Location "China East"

 Azure PowerShell 1.0:

-    Get-AzureRMStreamAnalyticsQuota -Location "China North"
+    Get-AzureRMStreamAnalyticsQuota -Location "China East"

-This PowerShell command returns information about the quota and usage of streaming units in the China North region.
+This PowerShell command returns information about the quota and usage of streaming units in the China East region.

 ### Get-AzureStreamAnalyticsTransformation | GetAzureRMStreamAnalyticsTransformation
 Gets information about a specific transformation defined in a Stream Analytics job.